aviaryan/ud-logs-analysis/README.md

 * `authors` - Contains list of authors who have published their articles.
 * `log` - Stores log of every request sent to the newspaper server.

+This project implements a single query solution for each of the question in hand.
+See [main.py](main.py) for more details.

 ## Running